-Now, having addressed the two concerns about the endogeneity issues, we analyze how access to credit outside of its relationship with the payment company affects a borrowing merchant's sales behavior post-disbursal.
-To do that, we divide the sample of borrowers into three categories.
+To analyze how credit market access affects a borrowing merchant's sales behavior post-disbursal, we divide the sample of borrowers into three categories.
 The first category comprises borrowers who had a score equal or above 700 at the time of loan disbursal.
 According to the credit bureau TransUnion CIBIL, borrowers with scores above 700 are considered good by the financial institutions.
 Therefore, we consider these borrowers as having easier access to the credit market, and hence, a better outside option.
 The second category of borrowers is those with a credit score lower than 700.
 These borrowers had a poorer outside option at the time of their loans.
 The third category of borrowers is the unscored borrowers, who had no credit scores due to insufficient credit history.
 These borrowers can be thought of as having the poorest outside option.

-Figure 6 and Table 8 present the result of local regression for these three categories of the borrowers.
-Our focus again is repeat, non-performing loans.
+Figures 8 and 9, and Table 8 present the result of local regression for these three categories of the borrowers.
+Since we are interested in looking at strategic default behaviour, we focus again on repeat, non-performing loans.
 We see that borrowers with a score above 700 whose loans end up as non-performing show a significant discontinuous drop in sales immediately after disbursal.
-Borrowers with a credit score less than 700 show negative discontinuity as well, but it is not significant.
-Further, the result for < 700 is also not robust to wider estimation windows, and the discontinuity estimate turns positive in a 90-day window (Table A6).
+Borrowers with a credit score less than 700 show negative discontinuity as well, but it is lower and not significant.
+Further, for < 700, the discontinuity estimate shrinks closer to zero in a 90-day window (Table A6).
 Finally, for the unscored non-performing loans, borrowers also do not show any discontinuity in sales.
 Thus, we find greater evidence of sales manipulation for borrowers with better outside options.